sy2002/QNICE-FPGA/doc/README.md

 | MEGA + u        | German Umlaut ü (+SHIFT: Ü)            |
 | MEGA + s        | German Umlaut ß                        |

-### SD Card

-The MEGA65 features two SD card slots: One at the rear side of the case and one at the bottom of the case under a cover.

-Currently, QNICE-FPGA only supports the one at the bottom under the cover.

 ### Using Serial I/O as STDIN/STDOUT

 The MEGA65 does not come with a serial interface by default.
 The DevKit